wootencl/apidocs-v4/source/includes/_plans.md

 *Available modes of operation: real-time*

 The Plans endpoint provides access to information about insurance plans.
-Currently, the plans returned are those available through the federal exchange.
+The plans returned are those currently available through the federal exchange.
 Additional plans may be added later.

 Endpoint | HTTP Method | Description